 Moreover, in the conclusions, we have added some words that strength one of the key points that is the analysis of the printing conclusions:

-The paper aims to improve the sustainability of the 3D printing process, assessing the technical feasibility of the substitution of recycled filaments for virgin ones by means of a better knowledge on the influence of the printing conditions.
+The paper aims to improve the sustainability of the 3D printing process, proposing a methodology based on Design of Experiments approach in order to asess the technical feasibility of the substitution of recycled filaments for virgin ones by means of a better knowledge on the influence of the printing conditions.

 - Present the figures with larger fonts.